jesus-coder-materials/inorganic-materials-analyzer/README.md

 - **Crystal Chemistry & Bonding Rules**
   - Ionic radius assessment and coordination number determination.
   - Validation of **Pauling's Rules** (extended for ionic structures and compounds with mixed bonding character).
-  - Application of the **Grimm-Sommerfeld Rule** (applicable to covalent and mixed-valence/mixed-bonding compounds).
+  - Application of the **Grimm-Sommerfeld Rule** (applicable to covalent and mixed-bonding compounds).
 - **Multi-Component Compound Support**
   - Full compatibility with elemental, binary, ternary, quaternary, and other multinary compounds.